oobabooga/text-generation-webui/04-‐-Model-Tab.md

 Options:

 * **gpu-memory**: When set to greater than 0, activates CPU offloading using the accelerate library, where part of the layers go to the CPU.
 The performance is very bad.
 Note that accelerate doesn't treat this parameter very literally, so if you want the VRAM usage to be at most 10 GiB, you may need to set this parameter to 9 GiB or 8 GiB.
 It can be used in conjunction with "load_in_8bit" but not with "load-in-4bit" as far as I'm aware.
 * **cpu-memory**: Similarly to the parameter above, you can also set a limit on the amount of CPU memory used.
-Whatever doesn't fit either in the GPU or the CPU will go to a disk cache, so to use this option you should also check the "disk" one.
+Whatever doesn't fit either in the GPU or the CPU will go to a disk cache, so to use this option you should also check the "disk" checkbox.
 * **compute_dtype**: Used when "load-in-4bit" is checked.
 I recommend leaving the default value.
 * **quant_type**: Used when "load-in-4bit" is checked.
 I recommend leaving the default value.
 * **alpha_value**: Used to extend the context length of a model with a minor loss in quality.
 I have measured 1.75 to be optimal for 1.5x context, and 2.5 for 2x context.
 That is, with alpha = 2.5 you can make a model with 4096 context length go to 8192 context length.